tedious/www.stashphp.com/Overview.rst

 If you installed using composer then you simply need to include it's autoloader.
 This is the preferred method of loading Stash.

-Stash confirms to PSR-4 and places it's code in the src folder, making it easy to include in a custom autoloader.
+Stash conforms to PSR-4 and places it's code in the src folder, making it easy to include in a custom autoloader.
 This means "Stash\Pool" can be found in "src\Stash\Pool.php".